Clear bags only will be permitted at athletic events

 All bags and property are subject to search while on school district property or attending a school district event.
 Administration reserves the right to adjust these policies at any time with no prior notice.

-Other general security reminders for Lexington Two:
+Other security reminders for Lexington Two:

 • Lexington Two uses an electronic system to manage visitors at all district schools and offices.
 Read more about it by clicking here